 All of the information below can be found in our design/ordering wizard.
-As you work through the wizard, you'll come to the information below as you need it.
-You can read here, or you can get started by getting an instant quote.
+As you work through the custom insert wizard, you'll come to the information below as you need it.
+You can read the information here or, as long as you don't want to integrate a knife block, you can get started by getting an

 We need to know the size of your drawer.
 Be as accurate as you can.
 We'll take off a little (one eighth inch, to be exact) to ensure that our insert fits into your drawer.

 The best way to get an accurate measurement is to measure your drawer multiple ways - preferably in more than one manner.
 The easiest way to measure - but not necessarily the most accurate - is in the following manner.
 Measure the drawer in three points - front, middle, and back - to check for consistency.
 Enter the smallest measurement in the fields

 Sometimes the tip of a tape measure will be bent or broken.
 Even a new tape measure may have this problem!
 If that's the case or if you are unsure, try this:

 Instead of measuring by starting from zero (the tip), you can measure starting from 10 inches or any other round number.
 Then just subtract the start number from your measurement.
 It is especially difficult to measure to the corners of the drawer.
 If using the +10 method above, it can be difficult to see exactly where the corners on the bottom of the drawer begin.
 Using the following credit card method can help.

 Most credit cards are a standard size: 2.125" wide.
 Lay a credit card against a side of the drawer.
 Measure from one end to the credit card.
 Then add in the width of the card.